rliao569/Ryan-Blog-theREAL/README.md

+## SAVING THIS STUFF JUST IN CASE I FORGET ANYTHING

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.
 - This can be customized to support computer science as you work through pathway (JavaScript, Python/Flask, Java/Spring)